appml/nano/index.md

 ### <a name="backup">Backup and Restore</a>
 If you have already activated **Local Repository**, your notes will be sync seamlessly to the repository.
 You can replicate your notes remotely by sharing the folder with third party apps such as [Syncthing](https://play.google.com/store/apps/details?id=com.nutomic.syncthingandroid&hl=en).  **IMPORTANT**: Do NOT use stale repositories since they could be out of sync.
 Always use the method described in the [Getting Started](#started) section from above to initialize and assign repositories.

 **Incremental Backup** is another way to copy your notes in non-intrusive fashion.
 To enable, simply do so from Settings.
 Then your notes and app settings will be backed up incrementally at least once daily to a internal storage folder called _neutrinote_export_.
-Note: exported app settings data are stored in regular notes with prefix _.neutrinote_ so that they can be sync no differently from other notes.
+Note: exported app settings data are stored in regular notes with prefix _~neutrinote_ so that they can be sync no differently from other notes.

 When incremental backup is enabled, a task to conduct full backup when the device is idle will also be activated.
 A maximum of 10 most recent backups will be maintained.
 See [Storage Saver](#storage) section for more suggestions on how to manage backup storage space.